dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Specifically London as a city and ecosystem projects an international mentality where everyone can come to work and contribute with his experiences and approach.
 Yet after working here it becomes very early obvious that many companies operate with a strict traditional approach.
 Allow some observations:

 People seem to bring the class mentality to the workplace, treating management as the "higher" class whose wishes have to be religiously fulfilled without question.
+I have not seen in practice any attempts for transparency or justification of decisions according to corporate targets, just orders.

 How a person should behave is mostly implied not taught.
 If someone does something considered wrong there will be no correction or a discussion about it.
 Just at some point in the near future he will see that the environment treats him differently.